Minority entrepreneurship in the United States: Corporate consolidation

 Big businesses often extract wealth out of low-income minority neighborhoods.
 The decline of black businesses can partially be attributed to corporate consolidation.
 When they move into minority neighborhoods, big chain grocers who can afford to sell at lower prices often displace local, minority-owned grocers.
 They then raise prices once the competition has been eliminated.
 Moreover, the wealth created by these businesses goes to company headquarters instead of staying in the community like it does with local businesses.

 Venture capital

 Minority entrepreneurs that seek to create larger-scale businesses face challenges when seeking venture capital.
 These challenges have been documented by the industry itself, with reports that Latino and Black founders only raise 1.8% and 1% of the total capital, respectively, and that employees of venture capital firms are overwhelmingly white, with black employees comprising only 4% of the total workforce and Hispanic employees being 5%.

+Structural barriers facing immigrant women entrepreneurs

+Immigrant women entrepreneurs face a distinct set of structural barriers that arise at the intersection of race, gender, and immigration status.
+Although immigrant entrepreneurs overall contribute significantly to the U.S. economy, women in this group are often misrecognized within policy frameworks, either classified as informal actors or viewed primarily through charitable assistance narratives.
+Nancy Fraser's work on the politicization of needs emphasizes that recognition and interpretation of economic needs are deeply political processes, often reinforcing existing power dynamics rather than addressing structural exclusion.

+Research by Fairlie (2012) highlights that immigrant-owned businesses typically have limited access to formal financial capital, relying instead on personal savings or informal networks.
+In addition, immigrant women entrepreneurs face added challenges such as language barriers, discrimination in licensing, and exclusion from traditional business networks.

+Policy gaps and minority entrepreneurship

+Despite targeted programs such as the Community Reinvestment Act and the State Small Business Credit Initiative, systemic gaps remain in how public policy supports minority entrepreneurs.
+Scholars have noted that many policies adopt a race-neutral approach, which fails to address the specific historical and structural disadvantages faced by minority-owned businesses.
+In particular, immigrant entrepreneurs who lack access to formal credit markets, licensing assistance, and culturally competent mentorship remain underserved.
+Recent critiques argue for a shift toward equity-focused policies that prioritize community wealth-building and inclusive entrepreneurial ecosystems, rather than solely emphasizing rapid business scaling or venture capital access.